aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 In this case, we will create the `GreeterPlugin.sol` contract containing the main logic for our plugin - aka returning "Hello world!" when calling on the `greet()` function.
 Keep in mind, that because we're importing from the `Plugin` base template in this case, we are able to tap into:

 - the `auth(PERMISSION_ID)` modifier, which checks whether the account calling on that function has the permission specified in the `auth` parameters.
-- the `dao()` getter function, which returns the DAO instance for the plugin.
+- the `dao()` getter function, which returns the DAO instance to which the plugin permissions are bound.

 First, in your terminal, create the `GreeterPlugin.sol` contract: